peerdavid/conflicting-bundles/README.md

-# Conflicting Clusters
+# Conflicting bundles
-In the original source we used much more different architectures and models, therefore we provide a re-implementation of "Conflicting Clusters" here which keeps the code simple, understandable and as a starting point for new research.
+In the original source we used much more different architectures and models, therefore we provide a re-implementation of "Conflicting bundles" here which keeps the code simple, understandable and as a starting point for new research.
 We keep the multi GPU setup (single GPU also works) but removed the multi node training for code simplicity.

-Note: The vectorized measurement of the cluster entropy is implemented in ```conflicting_cluster.py```.
+Note: The vectorized measurement of the bundle entropy is implemented in ```conflicting_bundle.py```.

 # Dependencies